-This course will explore the treatment of the truth of existence including the truth of salvation (Christology) in the work of Saint Thomas Aquinas.
+This course will explore the treatment of the truth of existence While Christianity was born in the middle East, it was Italy including the truth of salvation (Christology) in the work of Saint that became, within a few decades after Christ's resurrection, Thomas Aguinas.
 Students who complete this course will be able to explain what samples from Thomas' different texts mean and how they can be applied and how Aquinas saw the congruence between some ancient metaphysics and the ontology of the Scriptures.
 They will be able to analyze the way he treated the theology of God, Christ and salvation, human beings, and their actions.